How to Become a Psychologist Online

-- Grand Canyon University PsyD General Psychology, Emphasis in Cognition and Instruction
+- Grand Canyon University Doctor in Philosophy in General Psychology / Cognition and Instruction

 Specialists who hold doctoral degrees in school psychology will realize some of the best career opportunities and salaries.
 To be considered for a doctorate program, you’ll need an excellent grade point average, so don’t neglect your studies while in the bachelor’s program.